google/WebFundamentals/src/site/_en/fundamentals/device-access/stickyness/web-app-manifest.markdown

 # Adding a Manifest

-Adding a WebApp manifest is really easy, you create a manifest.json file which contains the settings for your WebApp and then add a *link* to it from your html pages.
+Adding a WebApp manifest is really easy, you create a manifest.json file which contains the settings and resources for your WebApp and then add a *link* to it from your html pages.

 ## Creating the Manifest

 You can call the manifest whatever you want.
 Most people will probably just use manifest.json.
+An example is given below.

 {% highlight json %}
 {